CloudDevOpsEMEA/aws-atc-ts-grafana/walkthrough.md

 ```

 One minute and 10 seconds later, the infrastructure is up and running.
-The terraform step finishes of with some output steps that help you do determine the IP addesses and DNS names of the servers used in the setup
+The terraform step finishes with some output steps that help you do determine the IP addesses and DNS names of the servers used in the setup

-Let's look at out output folder to see what we've got so far
+Let's look at the output folder to see what we've got so far

 ```console
 # ls -1 ./output